KernelIntrinsics.jl

 - No bounds checking for

-vload/vstore!on dense arrays — out-of-bounds access will cause undefined behavior - CUDA and ROCm backends supported; other backends planned
+vload/vstore!on dense arrays — out-of-bounds access will cause undefined behavior - CUDA, ROCm, and Metal backends supported; oneAPI planned

 Features